philschanely/course-ux/_lessons/02-conceptual-models.md

 ---
 ### Contextual Inquiry

-Now we'll turn back to the Holztblatt text to learn more about methods of contextual inquiry.
+Now we'll turn back to the Holtzblatt text to learn more about methods of contextual inquiry.

 ***Read Chapter 3 from [Holtzblatt][holtz].***